Podcast (retirement-wisdom-podcast-feed): Play in new window | Download (Duration: 34:14 — 31.3MB)

 “One of the things that we learned in working on our book is one of the secrets of getting good at getting older is cultivating friends across generation, younger friends, and actually older friends as well.”

 On Meaning & Purpose in the Second Half of Life

 “I think the bottom line is that when we are in midlife, we’re often sort of too busy to pay attention to the existential questions of meaning and purpose.
 You know, you have kids, you have older parents, you have work.
 You don’t really have time necessarily to really reflect on the meaning and purpose of life.
-But now at this stage, with the acknowledgement that there’s less time ahead than there was behind, I think people are in a position often to pay more attention to those kinds of questions.
+But now at this stage, with the acknowledgment that there’s less time ahead than there was behind, I think people are in a position often to pay more attention to those kinds of questions.
 And those kinds of questions ultimately are spiritual questions.
 Not everybody defines spirituality in the same way.
 Not everybody speaks of divinity in their lives, but I think many people at this stage of their life have the spaciousness to be able to think about questions that they perhaps didn’t have the opportunity to think about before.”

 Buy Getting Good at Getting Older on Amazon

 Our Brief Review of Getting Good at Getting Older as one of the best books on retirement and healthy aging.
 It’s a comprehensive guide on how to age well and retire smarter.